dailybruin/the-stack/_posts/2021-11-22-prof-reviews.md

   <div id="WC-div" class="WC-div"></div>
 </div>

-The percent differences in many words used between male and female professor reviews were fairly small.
-As expected, the most common words for both genders tended to be classroom related, (“profesor”, “homework”, etc).
-Adding some criteria for which words appear could be more informative.
+As expected for a professor review website, the most common words for tend to be classroom related, (“profesor”, “homework”, etc).
+Thus, we decided that adding some criteria for which words to include may be more informative.

 ### A closer look at adjectives used in male and female professor reviews